mark-fogle/udacity-dend-capstone/README.md

 ## Project Summary

 This is the capstone project for the Udacity Data Engineering Nanodegree program.
-The idea is to take multiple data sources with no direct connection, clean the data, and process it through an ETL pipeline to produce a usable data set for analytics.
+The idea is to take multiple disparate data sources, clean the data, and process it through an ETL pipeline to produce a usable data set for analytics.

+I decided to go with the Udacity provided project which is based on I94 immigration data.
+This is a large data set which contains immigration data for U.S. ports.
+The plan is to enrich this data using the other data sources suggested and create a working data warehouse which can be used for analytics.

+Ideas on questions we could explore with the final data set:

+* For a given port city, how many immigrants enter from which countries?
+* What are the demographics of the port city and is there any relationship to the country of origin?
+* Is there any relationship between the average temperature of the country of origin and average temperature of the port city of entry?
+* What time of year or month sees more immigration for certain areas?

 ## Data Source Analysis